CS484/555 - Introduction to Computer Vision - Fall 2024

 Late submissions

-Any assignments turned in late will be penalised and will incur a reduction of 25% in the final score, for each day (or part thereof) it is late.
+Any assignments or other submission material turned in late will be penalised and will incur a reduction of 25% in the final score, for each day (or part thereof) it is late.
 We follow no extension policy.

 Please make sure you fully understand the code of discipline at Bilkent University and the Rules and Regulations of the Higher Education Council (YOK) (in Turkish).
 Cheating and plagiarism on exams, quizzes, and assignments will be punished according to these regulations.